inparallel/pusherpp/README.md

 		tlist.emplace_back(std::thread(threadWork, pusher, std::to_string(i), i));
 	}

+	// Do something here..

+	// .. another thing here..

+	// .. search for the Higgs Boson..

-	// Wait for all threads to complete... for(int i = 0; i < 10; i++)
+	// Wait for all threads to complete for(int i = 0; i < 10; i++)
 	{
 		tlist[i].join();